 Planning your routing configuration

 Omnichannel routing works out of the box.
 As long as you already have a mechanism in place to assign incoming tickets to groups, such as triggers, omnichannel routing can start routing calls and messaging conversations as soon as it's turned on and email tickets as soon as the auto-routing tag is added to them.
-Therefore, when you turn on omnichannel routing or adjust your configuration routing, it's best to have a detailed plan ahead of time.
+Therefore, when you set up omnichannel routing or adjust your routing configuration, it's best to have a detailed plan ahead of time.

 To plan out your omnichannel routing configuration